 The College's policy addressing discrimination and harassment is set forth more fully in the Mercy College Policy on Equal Opportunity and Nondiscrimination.
-The College's policy addressing sexual harassment, gender-based harassment and sexual violence is set forth more fully in the Mercy College Policies and Procedures Relating to Sexual Misconduct.
+The College's policy addressing sexual harassment, gender-based harassment and sexual violence is set forth more fully in the Mercy College Policy on Sexual Misconduct.
 The College's policy addressing reasonable accommodations for students with disabilities is set forth more fully in the Mercy College Policy and Procedures for Implementing Reasonable Accommodations for Students.